The Proposals

 Benefits

-There are a wide range of benefits that will support the new community and existing residents alike.
-These include:
+There are a wide range of benefits that will support new and existing residents alike.

 Community growing spaces for fruit and produce